 Fax: +49 228 9499 136

-Chair of Decision Division Competition Protection and Consumer Protection (Consumer protection, culture, sport, entertainment, books, trade shows)
+Chair of Decision Division Competition Protection and Consumer Protection (Consumer protection, press and press related advertising industry, book publishing and retail, radio, culture, sport, entertainment, outdoor advertising, trade fairs)

 Tel: +49 228 9499 2190

 Tel: +49 228 9499 542

 Competition Register for Public Procurement

 Tel: +44 228 9499 559

 Tel: +49 228 9499 457